 One part of estimating the cost of your app development project that deserves a special mention is the UX/UI design.

-However, a development agency can save you the time and money.
-The right one would have an experienced team of developers, designers, project managers, and other required experts.
+However, a development agency can save you your time and money.
+A good agency will have an experienced team of developers, designers, project managers and other experts necessary to turn your app idea into a finished product.

 Once you find the right agency, consult them about your app branding and design.
 After this, they can go on to develop the user flow chart and app wireframe.
 On completion, you can have them execute the final UX/UI design of the app.